 Understanding the roasting process broadens your appreciation for the art and the science that goes into pouring the perfect cup of coffee.
 Home roasting also ensures that your coffee is as fresh as possible, and the roast is as light or dark as you prefer.

 Roasting coffee in a pan is similar to roasting nuts.
 Heat the pan to 200-220 degrees and then distribute the green coffee beans.
-It is essential to stir the beans repeatedly (at least every 30 seconds) so that they are evenly roasted from all sides.
+It is essential to stir the beans repeatedly (at least every 30 seconds) to be evenly roasted from all sides.
 After about 5 to 10 minutes, the beans begin to crack and steam.

-Anyone who wants to roast coffee at home should best have basic knowledge of the coffee bean.
-The green coffee is stable for up to two years, but it loses its freshness after a year.
+Anyone who wants to roast coffee at home should have basic knowledge of the coffee bean.
+Green coffee is stable for up to two years but loses its freshness after a year.
 To get one kilogram of roasted coffee, on average, five kilograms of coffee cherries are needed, which is about 4 thousand coffee cherries or about 8 thousand coffee beans.

 It is possible to divide the roasting process of coffee into several phases.
 During the roasting process, coffee beans lose weight, and they become voluminous.